Dublin Area Rapid Transit: Extension to Drogheda (DART+ Coastal North)

 The DART+ project proposes an extension to Drogheda through the introduction of new bi-mode rolling stock.
 The trains would be powered by batteries on the currently unelectrified tracks between Drogheda MacBride station and the current terminus at Malahide, and use the existing overhead wires on the remainder of the route.
 Iarnród Éireann stated, in 2024, that the trains would enter service on the route in early 2026.
 Charging facilities are currently under construction at Drogheda MacBride station.

 Further infrastructure works to increase capacity on the route are planned as part of the DART+ Coastal North project, which is currently in its planning stage.
 It proposes the extension of overhead wires on the Belfast–Dublin line by 37 kilometres to Drogheda, a new platform at MacBride station, several modifications to bridges and track configurations as well as upgrades to signalling and power infrastructure.
 DART+ Coastal North was approved by the government in May 2024 and the railway order application was submitted by Iarnród Éireann in July 2024; it was approved in August 2025.

+Airport link

+In 2011, plans were submitted by Irish Rail for a 7 km rail line from to Dublin Airport, which it stated at the time could be completed at a "relatively moderate" cost of €200 million.
+The National Transport Authority's 2016-2035 Dublin Transport Strategy omitted the plans, stating in 2017 it had no intention to revive them.
+In response to MetroLink delays, Irish Rail said that the link could be completed by 2030, and would come in line with the All-Island Strategic Rail Review.